If you like traveling probably, you have tried the famous couchsurfing.com service finding a place to stay and finding new friends.

 10. You will get tiny knowledge of the country

 Introverts become easily overwhelmed by massive events or festivals.
 What is shown on stage is not always the most interesting thing.
-Observing separate individuals in the mass might be much more exciting that seeing the “big picture”.
+Observing separate individuals in the mass might be much more exciting than seeing the “big picture”.

 That is why Couchsurfing is an ultimate experience compared to reading a book about culture, where you can find facts and “big pictures”.
 You will not see the socialist republic of Vietnam.
 You will see someone who proudly says that Ho Chi Minh once met Lenin.
 You will not just know how people of Thailand respect the king.
 You will hear people telling stories how the king banned narcotics from Thailand.